 Traycee was introduced to horror films by her father when she was five years old.
 She didn't take to them at first because she thought they were boring and would rather be outside climbing trees.
 She vividly remembers her brother calling her a "chicken" while her father had a much gentler approach.
 He explained that horror was make-believe and no one really got hurt.
 HBO became one of her closest friends and movies in general became a way of life.

 Her dreams of being an actress finally materialized when she was discharged from the military, however, due to 9/11 she was reactivated and her plans were put on hold.
 Her father (a Navy veteran) cried and said that he wanted to come out of retirement to take her place.
 Traycee explained to him that he had done enough and it was her turn to protect him.
-After serving eight years, she was discharged for good.
+After serving eight years, she was medically discharged on honorable terms.

 Throughout this journey, she snagged filmmaking gigs with Lionsgate, Legendary, and Nerdist, to name a few.
 Though filmmaking is a passion, acting will always be her first love.